Maaatiii/K8sTraining/README.md

 	```
 	git checkout 2_deployments_scripts
 	```
-2. Open directory K8sTraining\K8sDeploymentScripts with Visual Studio Code (**hint** open this directory from cmd and enter code .)
+2. Open directory K8sTraining\K8sDeploymentScripts (It will be usefull to use Visual Studio Code to edit yaml scripts)
 3. Open **deployment.yaml**
 4. Update image value to your image deployed in previous step
 5. Execute kubectl command:
 	```
 	kubectl apply -f deployment.yaml
 	```
+	to to add our deployment.
 6. Check if there is any pod deployed
 	```
 	kubectl get pods